Skip to content

 UR Medicine's Treatments for Twin Pregnancy

-UR Medicine's Maternal-Fetal Care takes a patient-centered approach to all pregnancies, including twin pregnancies.
+UR Medicine's Maternal-Fetal Medicine takes a patient-centered approach to all pregnancies, including twin pregnancies.
 We’ll make sure you see your MFM specialist early in your pregnancy to learn about your unique situation and discuss the best options for your care.

 Our MFM physicians and fellows will review all the findings, and treatment options with you before any interventions.
 Your provider will follow the growth of your babies closely through monthly ultrasounds.
 They may recommend admission to the hospital, or even delivering before your due date.